Jebediah-Kerman-KSP/Minecraft-Xbox-360-with-Xenia/README.md

 7. do step 5

-8. if some of this doesnt work please contact me and i might be able to help you
+8. if some of this doesnt work please contact me and I might be able to help you